What is counseling?

 What should you expect your first visit?

 The goal of the initial visit will be to discuss the reason for coming, complete an interview, and establish a treatment plan.
 This is very important to allow us to develop goals for treatment, discuss expectations, and decide how often you should attend.
+Also it is important for both you and the counselor to determine if it is a good fit and the counselor can meet your therapy needs.

 How often will I attend counseling?

 Most people attend counseling sessions, weekly or bi-weekly.
 Initially you will attend more often.
 Once you are seeing progression in your treatment, your sessions will be reduced.
 You and your therapist will determine how often you come.
 Ultimately, we want to work with you and with your schedule.
-Also, if you are utilizing insurance, your insurance company will often have a certain amount of sessions that they will authorize.

 If I do not see results in counseling, may I stop coming and get my money back?